 Whenever one body exerts force upon a second body, the second body exerts an equal and opposite force upon the first body.

 This is often stated as: "For every action there is an equal and opposite reaction."

 When you push on an object, an equal inertial force pushes back.
 This is the resistance to acceleration.

-This can be seen when swinging an object around you in a circle.
-You pull on the rope to change the direction of motion.
+Likewise, when swinging an object on a rope around you in a circle, you pull on the rope to change the direction of motion.
 In turn, you can feel a pull on the rope.